 1. On listening to the communities you work with | 1 min

 Rachita is Co-founder and Director at IDR.
 Before this, she led the Dasra Girl Alliance, a Rs.
 250 crore multi-stakeholder platform that sought to improve maternal and child health outcomes, and empower adolescent girls in India.
-She has a decade of experience, and has spent the past eight years working in the areas of financial inclusion, livelihoods and public health.
-She has led functions across strategy, business development, communications and partnerships, and her writing has been featured in the Guardian, Stanford Social Innovation Review, Next Billion and Alliance Magazine.
+She has over a decade of experience, having led teams in the areas of financial inclusion, public health and CSR.
+She has also led functions across strategy, business development, communications and partnerships, and her writing has been featured in the Guardian, Stanford Social Innovation Review, Next Billion and Alliance Magazine.
 Rachita has an MBA from Judge Business School at Cambridge University and a BA in History from Yale University.